fredrikaverpil/fredrikaverpil.github.io/content/blog/2026-04-10-from-lazynvim-to-vimpack.md

 > [!NOTE]
 >
-> Things like colorschemes and a startup dashboard would _not_ be lazy-loaded
+> Things like colorschemes and a startup dashboard should _not_ be lazy-loaded
 > via `on_vim_enter`.

 ### Passing opts from one plugin to another